-- Able to communicate via voice mail and e-mail, able to effectively use word processing, spreadsheet and database applications.
+- Able to communicate via voice mail and e-mail, able to use word processing, spreadsheets and database applications effectively.

 - Must safely handle a variety of large breed dogs, weighing up to 90 pounds, with varying strength and manageability.
-Ability to safely lift up to 40 pounds.
-Employees are required to seek assistance when lifting dogs or objects weighing more than 40 pounds.
+Able to safely lift 40 pounds and walk up to 8 miles per day.

 How to Apply

 Please forward resume and cover letter to: